 - Gene expressions related to cell energy levels decline in the 30s.

-- Expression levels of cell junction and formation of the stratum corneum (the uppermost layer of the skin) declines in the 50s, leading to poor barrier function
+- Expression levels of cell junction and formation of the stratum corneum (the uppermost layer of the skin) decline in the 50s, leading to poor barrier function

-- Some people really are “lucky” and age significantly slower than others and may appear up to 10 years younger than their actual age.
-[See below Diagram 3 for the difference in actual vs appearance]
+- Some people are “lucky” and age significantly slower than others and may appear up to 10 years younger than their actual age.
+[See below Diagram 1 for the difference in actual vs appearance]

 - The exceptional agers and regular people have the same genes, but in the exceptional agers, the beneficial genes are expressed better and for longer as they decline with age in others.

 - DNA repair/replication, cell growth/cycle, cell survival, chromatin remodeling, response to oxidative stress, autophagy, protein degradation/ubiquitination, proteasome are expressed in roughly 2100 genes that everyone shares but in exceptional agers, they are expressed better into their later years.

 - Different ethnicities do in fact, age in different ways and are prone to different markers of aging.
 For example, wrinkling and skin elastosis are much more pronounced in Caucasians with lighter skin tones as they do not have the natural SPF factor of melanin that darker-skinned people enjoy.
 Darker-skinned patients, on the other hand, suffer more from pigmentation problems.